 WHAT THEY WROTE AT THE TIME: “As a prominent and well-respected Hispanic-American figure, Olmos is commended for not choosing the easy road. . . .
 He takes his community to task for its self-destructive legacies, for its internalization of failure.
 To underscore this, he himself plays a most unflattering character, a crime lord named Santana who goes into prison as a young boy and, because he does what he must to survive and maintain respect, becomes a gang kingpin.”—Marjorie Baumgarten, Austin Chronicle

-VIOLENCE LEVEL: Those who cross the Mexican Mafia end up being shot in the genitals, torched with gasoline, stabbed with tattoo needles, strangled with cord and sodomized with a serrated dagger.
+VIOLENCE LEVEL: Those who cross the Mexican Mafia end up being shot in the genitals, torched with gasoline, stabbed with tattoo needles, strangled with a cord, and sodomized with a serrated dagger.
 So we’d say, the violence level is pretty high.

 REPEATED WATCHING QUOTIENT: See the above paragraph and decide for yourself.